 Best augers for ice fishing: Break out your parkas and your winter fishing gear – the days of leisurely kayak fishing on a lake by yourself or your favorite fishing partner are over for the season.
 Don’t fret though, fly fishing season will be back soon enough later in the year.

 The good news is that this opens up lots of opportunity for one of our favorite types of fishing – Ice fishing!
-While leaning to ice fish is an aquired taste that not every fishing enthusiast will dive into, we feel that there’s loads of fishing opportunities including catfish, pike, and sunfish out there for the taking.
+While learning to ice fish is an acquired taste that not every fishing enthusiast will dive into, we feel that there’s loads of fishing opportunities including catfish, pike, and sunfish out there for the taking.

 Outside of a communication device to use in the event of an emergency, there is no piece of equipment more critical for the ice fisherman than an ice auger.